pgakshatha/shopsphere-devops/docs/deployment.md

 # 🚀 Deployment Guide

-This document explains how to deploy the **ShopSphere** application in different environments.
+This document explains how to deploy the **ShopSphere** application across development and production environments.

 ---